MicrosoftDocs/dynamics365smb-docs/business-central/finance-powerbi-balance-sheet.md

 [!INCLUDE[applies-to-2024w2](includes/applies-to-2024w2.md)]

-The Balance Sheet by Month report provides you with a detailed, month-to-month view of the balance sheet accounts -- balance at date.
-The report is organized in a parent-child hierarchy for intuitive navigation with summarized totals.
-Drill through into the Balance Sheet Drill-Through page to explore the underlying ledger entries that make up a month's value.
+The **Balance Sheet by Month** report provides a detailed, month-to-month view of the balance sheet accounts' balance at date.
+The report is organized in a hierarchy for intuitive navigation with summarized totals.
+Drill through to the **Balance Sheet Drill-Through** page to explore the underlying ledger entries that make up the value for a month.

 :::image type="content" source="media/finance/balance-sheet-by-month-report.png" alt-text="Screenshot of the Balance Sheet by Month report" lightbox="media/finance/balance-sheet-by-month-report.png":::

-## How to use the report
+## Use the report

-As an executive or senior leader you can use the balance sheet by month report to make informed decision about the company's financial health.
-You can effectively manage liquidity by comparing current assets to liabilities, ensuring that your short-term obligations can be met.
-It also provides insights into debt levels relative to equity allowing you to make clearer decisions about financing and capital structure.
+Executives or senior leaders can use the report to make informed decision about the company's financial health.
+You can effectively manage liquidity by comparing current assets to liabilities and ensure you can meet your short-term obligations.
+It also provides insights into debt levels relative to equity, which helps you make clearer decisions about your financing and capital structure.

 <!-- ## Key Performance Indicators (KPIs)